liferay/liferay-docs/discover/portal/articles/210-setting-up/02-instance-settings/01-virtual-instances.markdown

 # Virtual Instances [](id=virtual-instances)

 Here's a quick scenario: you already have a server hosting an @product@ installation, and a hosted database.
-It has lots of Users, Sites, and other global portal settings defined.
+It has lots of Users, Sites, and specific Instance Settings defined.
 If you need another installation with its own [Users](/discover/portal/-/knowledge_base/7-1/users-and-organizations), [Sites](/discover/portal/-/knowledge_base/7-1/building-a-site), [Instance Settings](/discover/portal/-/knowledge_base/7-1/general-settings),